docQodly/docs/docs/language/DataClassClass.md

 *	within the *formula*, the entity is available through the `This` object.
 *	if the `Formula` object is **null**, the errror 1626 ("Expecting a text or formula") is generated, that you call intercept using a method installed with `ON ERR CALL`.

-	>For security reasons, formula calls within `query(`) member methods can be disallowed.
+	>For security reasons, formula calls within `query()` functions can be disallowed.
 See *querySettings* parameter description.

 **Passing parameters to formulas**